Experience a rare "sleepover" excursion aboard the USS Iowa, arranged exclusively for the Atlas Obscura Society Los Angeles.

 - Signed liability waivers will be required from all confirmed attendees.

-- This takes place in San Pedro at the Port of LA / LA Harbor.
+- This takes place in San Pedro at the Port of Los Angeles/L.A.
+Harbor.
 Please allow plenty of time for travel.

 - Mattresses are single occupancy only.
 If you're very tall (over 6'4"), have broad shoulders, or are claustrophobic, these accommodations are not for you!

-- Not handicap accessible.
+- Unfortunately due to the nature of the event, it is not handicap accessible.
 Be prepared to walk up and down several flights of narrow, steep stairs and step up and over doorways.
 Beware of low overheads ("head knockers") and high watertight doorways ("knee knockers").

 - Vegetarian and vegan options available.
 Please check with us about any food allergies before you purchase your ticket.